inducer/pycuda/doc/source/faq.rst

 Next, as far as I can tell, a CUDA context becomes invalid after a launch failure, and all following CUDA calls in that context fail.
-Now, that includes cleanup (see the :cfunc:`cuMemFree` in the traceback?) that PyCuda tries to perform automatically.
-Here, a bit of PyCuda's C++ heritage shows through.
+Now, that includes cleanup (see the :cfunc:`cuMemFree` in the traceback?) that PyCUDA tries to perform automatically.
+Here, a bit of PyCUDA's C++ heritage shows through.
 While performing cleanup, we are processing an exception (the launch failure reported by :cfunc:`cuMemcpyDtoH`).
 If another exception occurs during exception processing, C++ gives up and aborts the program with a message.